 "There's no question that it's exceptionally cost efficient to be using storm water that is generated locally rather than importing water 500 miles away," said Councilman Paul Krekorian.
 "Especially realizing that 25 percent of the state's electricity is used to move water around the state to be treated.
 It's absurd."

-Facing a budget deficit, the DWP made cuts to renewable energy projects and water operations and maintenance last year, and cut another
+Facing a budget deficit, the DWP made cuts to renewable energy projects and water operations and maintenance last year, and cut another $440 million to its basic business costs.
+The DWP would need to borrow $1 billion over the next four years to maintain operations, Nichols said.

 The city's water mains, which have an average lifespan of about 100 years, are being replaced at a frequency of about 400 years, while power poles, which last less than 100 years, are replaced about every 150, Nichols said.